farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Data_Subject_Request.md

-# Learning Path 7 - Lab 7 - Exercise 1 - Conduct a data search
+# Module 7 - Lab 7 - Exercise 1 - Conduct a data search

 Data subject requests (DSRs) are used to search for and extract all known information on a person of interest.
 A data search can come from the person in question or from an authorized source.
 In this exercise you will configure and export content search from the Microsoft 365 Compliance center.